agentmodels/agentmodels.org/chapters/05-reasoning-about-agents.md

 ---
 layout: chapter
 title: Reasoning about agents
 description: Overview of inverse planning / IRL.
 WebPPL examples of inferring utilities and beliefs from choices (online and batch).
-Illustrate unidentifiability.
 status: stub
 is_section: true
 ---